Ozy Media, CEO Convicted of Fraud After Staged Goldman Call

 (Bloomberg) -- Ozy Media and Chief Executive Officer Carlos Watson were found guilty of defrauding investors in a case featuring allegations Watson coached his co-founder to impersonate a YouTube executive to get Goldman Sachs bankers to back the media startup.

 A jury delivered its verdict on the former TV host and Ozy Media Tuesday in Brooklyn federal court following a six-week trial.
-The panel began deliberating Friday afternoon.
+Watson was immediately taken into custody after his bail was revoked by the judge.

-Watson, 54, and the company were convicted of conspiracy to commit wire fraud and securities fraud, while Watson was also convicted of aggravated identity theft.
+The company and Watson, 54, were convicted of conspiracy to commit wire fraud and securities fraud, while Watson was also convicted of aggravated identity theft.
 Watson faces as long as 37 years in prison when he’s sentenced, prosecutors have said, but he is unlikely to get a term that long.
+The judge set sentencing for Nov.
+18.

+Prosecutors accused him of obstruction of justice, perjury and other misconduct after he was charged and during the trial.
+He allegedly helped create a documentary that he advertised in the New York area and elsewhere that the government said could have biased the jury.

+His attorneys said in a statement they’re disappointed with the verdict and plan to appeal immediately.

 Ozy, a once-lauded media startup based in Mountain View, California, and backed by Marc Lasry, collapsed shortly after the New York Times reported on the impersonation in 2021 and the startup’s business practices came under sharp scrutiny.